 Faculty

-- Jennifer Moriatis Wolf, MD is the fellowship program director, with a practice focusing on hand, wrist, and elbow.
-Dr. Wolf serves as the deputy editor-in-chief of the Journal of Hand Surgery and has been awarded research support from the Department of Defense and the Orthopaedic Research and Education Foundation (OREF).
+- Jennifer Moriatis Wolf, MD, PhD is the department chair, with a practice focusing on hand, wrist, and elbow.
+Dr. Wolf currently serves on the board of directors of the American Board of Orthopaedic Surgery.
+She has served as the President of the American Society for Surgery of the Hand and as past deputy editor-in-chief of the Journal of Hand Surgery.
+She has been awarded research support from the Department of Defense and the Orthopaedic Research and Education Foundation (OREF).

-- Craig Phillips, MD, serves as the site director for the NorthShore locations.
-Dr. Phillips trained in orthopaedics in South Africa and Chicago, and completed his hand surgery fellowship at the University of Chicago.
+- Craig Phillips, MD serves as the site director for the Endeavor Health locations.
+Dr. Phillips trained in orthopaedics in South Africa and Chicago, and completed his hand surgery fellowship at Curtis National Hand Center.

-- Leon Benson, MD has a busy practice focusing on shoulder, wrist and elbow problems.
-He is a graduate of the Harvard/Brigham and Women’s Hand Surgery Fellowship.
+- Leon Benson, MD is the CMO of Illinois Bone and Joint Institute and has a busy practice focusing on shoulder, wrist and elbow problems.
+He is a graduate of the Northwestern orthopaedic surgery residency and Harvard/Brigham and Women’s Hand Surgery Fellowship.

 Rotations

-Fellows spend six months each at the University of Chicago Medicine (UCM) and six months at NorthShore University HealthSystem (NSUH); split into three-month blocks.
+Fellows spend six months each at The University of Chicago Medicine (UCM) and six months at Endeavor Health; split into three-month blocks.

 At the University of Chicago, fellows rotate on each of two teams for six weeks, then switch.
 Teams are made up of 2-3 attendings, 2 residents, and a fellow; assignments are made in the effort to avoid impacting learners’ educational experiences and to maximize exposure to clinical issues such as complex trauma, microsurgery, congenital hand problems, and brachial plexus reconstruction.
 UCM sample schedule

-At NorthShore, fellows work with all of the attendings each week, according to the schedule which incorporates time in the OR and clinic.
+At Endeavor, fellows work with all of the attendings each week, according to the schedule which incorporates time in the OR and clinic.
 This provides a broad exposure to a community-based practice with high volumes and clinical variety.
-NS sample schedule
+EH sample schedule

 Didactics

-On Monday mornings, there is a fellow-specific conference covering classic articles drawn from Peter Stern’s curriculum.
+- Tuesday morning conference is a fellow-specific conference covering classic articles drawn from Peter Stern’s curriculum which include the breadth of hand surgery along with case presentations/indications conference.

 Fellowship Experience